 The Chapter shall comprise all such alumni in that geographical area and shall organize itself and its activities to be in consonance with the aims and objectives of the Association.

-Each Chapter shall be recognized after official inauguration by the National Executive Council and the Executives of such Chapters shall be nominated / elected / selected with the due consent of the majority of the members present in the first meeting of the Chapter and its term shall be of two years (refer to the Chapter Formation and Management Guidelines).
+Each Chapter shall be recognized after official inauguration by the National Executive Council.
+The Pro-tem Executives of such Chapters shall be selected at the first meeting of the Chapter and its term shall be of two years (refer to the Chapter Formation and Management Guidelines).
+Official executives shall be elected at the first AGM of the Chapter which shall be held at the end of the term of office of the Pro-tem Executives.

 The proceedings of a Chapter meeting shall be regulated by members of that Chapter in accordance with this Constitution and its bye-laws which must be consistent with and subject to this Constitution.